 Yes I was naive and unprepared for a ‘hike’ that took me 3,209 ft! and finding myself unable to feel anything past my stomach (It was probably a similar feeling to an epidural) I could not feel my legs or feet on the ground.

 Having made it to the top with the help of two walking poles and lots of pep talk, I was fed lots of drugs in preparation for the descent.

 The decent was a continuous long path of steps with the most incredible of views down into the valley and beyond it was magical.
 It was at that moment I fell in love with the Lake District.

 Experience of a lifetime

 It wasn’t until we had returned that I realised what I had achieved.

 I had climbed one of the highest mountains in the UK and in good time may I add.
-On reflection we had a beautiful sunny day, experienced stunning views, varied terrain, enjoyable company and that post walk in the pub very memorable indeed.
+On reflection we had a beautiful sunny day, experienced stunning views, varied terrain, enjoyable company and that post walk drink in the pub very memorable indeed.

 2. Sustainable Tourism

-The Lake District is a very special place to visit but this is not only due to the mountains and lakes walks, but the people of Keswick and Ambleside and other towns are truly wonderful people.
+The Lake District is a very special place to visit but this is not only due to the mountains and lakes walks, but the people of Keswick and Ambleside and surrounding towns are truly wonderful people.